( Disponible en anglais seulement )

 The name and purposes stated in the transition application must be exactly the same as the society’s current name and purposes.
 No revisions are permitted to these in the transition application.

-If the society wants to become a member-funded society (discussed in more detail here), it must indicate in the transition application that it wishes to be a member-funded society.
+If the society wants to become a member-funded society (discussed in more detail in a previous article), it must indicate in the transition application that it wishes to be a member-funded society.
 In addition, the society’s members must have approved the change by a special resolution.

 The transition application must also include the society’s bylaws.
 The bylaws are the society’s existing bylaws plus the provisions that were moved from the constitution.
 Under the existing Society Act, the additional provisions are either alterable or unalterable.
 Going forward, all of these provisions will be alterable (though certain societies will need to get the consent of a minister before altering them).
 When an unalterable provision is moved into the bylaws, the bylaws must identify that provision as being a previously unalterable provision.
 This can be done by adding the following statement at the end of the provision: “This provision was previously unalterable.”